Yvand/AzureRM-Templates/terraform-sharepoint/README.md

-# Sample template
+# Deploy template using Terraform module sharepoint

-This is a sample to show how to deploy a SharePoing farm in Azure using [this Terraform module](https://registry.terraform.io/modules/Yvand/sharepoint/azurerm/latest).
+Deploy a SharePoing farm in Azure using [this Terraform module](https://registry.terraform.io/modules/Yvand/sharepoint/azurerm/latest).